-The study, published in Forest Policy and Economics, focused on biomass generated during timber harvesting operations.
+The study, published in Forest Policy and Economics, focused on forest biomass generated during timber harvesting operations.
 Biomass consists of branches and treetops that are generally left in the woods or burned.
 In some highly accessible locations, these residues are ground up or chipped and used to make a product known as “hog fuel.”

 While researchers don’t dismiss the possibility of reducing costs by increasing the efficiency of biomass operations.
 Yet the future feasibility and economics of forest biomass is such a development.
 So it may depend on public investments and the creation of new markets.
 And while the study considered the possibility of generating biomass from restoration or thinning operations on federal forestlands, it concluded that the additional supply does little to change the economic feasibility of processing facilities.

 It would take changes in technology from transportation to processing as well as the development of new value-added products — such as aviation fuel and industrial chemicals — to improve the economic feasibility of biomass, scientists say.

 The study may be the first to combine a model of biomass operations with specific locations for regional processing facilities.
 That’s where the material could be processed and stored.

 In addition, the cost of harvesting.
 Also chipping and loading biomass at timber harvesting sites.
 For it comes to about $37.50 per dry ton, researchers estimated.
 Operating costs of a regional depot — including labor, fuel, maintenance, electricity and supplies.
 For they would add another $11 per dry ton.
 These estimates do not include transportation and depot construction.